Wheel of Fortune (American game show): Production

-Wheel of Fortune is owned by Sony Pictures Television (previously known as Columbia TriStar Television, the successor company to original producer Merv Griffin Enterprises).
+Wheel of Fortune is owned by Sony Pictures Television (previously known as Columbia TriStar Television, (Note: As Columbia TriStar Domestic Television from 2001 to 2002.) the successor company to original producer Merv Griffin Enterprises).
 The production company and copyright holder of all episodes to date is Califon Productions, Inc., which like SPT has Sony Pictures for its active registered agent, and whose name comes from a New Jersey town where Griffin once owned a farm.
-The rights to distribute the show worldwide were owned by CBS Media Ventures (previously CBS Television Distribution) from its absorption of original distributor King World Productions in 2007, until sister company CBS Broadcasting temporarily took over distribution rights on October 28, 2024, but later reverted back to CBS Media Ventures on April 7, 2025.
-Sony terminated CBS' distribution rights in 2025 due to a lawsuit claiming that CBS was engaging in preferential treatment of its wholly owned programming that prevented it from meeting its obligations to maximize the value of the Griffin game show on the syndicated market; starting in February 10, 2025, SPT now distributes the program itself.
+The rights to distribute the show worldwide were owned by CBS Media Ventures from its absorption of original distributor King World Productions in 2007, until sister company CBS Broadcasting temporarily took over distribution rights in 2024, but later reverted to CBS Media Ventures in 2025.
+Sony terminated CBS' distribution rights in 2025 due to a lawsuit claiming that CBS was engaging in preferential treatment of its wholly owned programming that prevented it from meeting its obligations to maximize the value of the Griffin game show on the syndicated market; starting on February 10, 2025, SPT now distributes the program itself.
 CBS Broadcasting, followed by CBS Media Ventures, will continue to distribute the show following the termination.

 Wheel of Fortune was originally taped at NBC Studios in Burbank.
 The first fourteen years of the daytime series, as well as the first six of the syndicated series, were taped in Studio 4.

 At the conclusion of the 1988–89 television season, which saw NBC drop the daytime series from its lineup, Wheel left Burbank and production moved to CBS Television City in Los Angeles.
 Both the nightly series and a relaunched daytime series taped in Studio 33 upon the move.
 The daytime series remained in production until 1991, by which point it had returned to NBC, while continuing to tape at Television City, the syndicated series remained there until 1995.
 After that, the show moved to its current home at Sony Pictures Studios in Culver City, where it occupies Stage 11.
 Some episodes are also recorded on location, a tradition which began with two weeks of episodes taped at Radio City Music Hall in late 1988.
 Recording sessions usually last for five or six episodes in one day.